requirejs/requirejs/README.md

 **locale**: The locale to use for loading i18n bundles.
 By default navigator.language or navigator.userLanguage will be used.
 The proper syntax for specifying a locale is using lowercase and separating values by dashes, for instance: "fr-fr-paris" or "en-us".

 **context**: A name to give to a loading context.
 This allows run.js to load multiple versions of modules in a page, as long as each top-level run call specifies a unique context string.
 See **Advanced Features** below.

+**deps**: An array of dependencies to load.
+Useful when run is defined as a config object before run.js is loaded, and you want to specify dependencies to load as soon as run() is defined.

+**callback**: An function to pass to run that should be run after **deps** have been loaded.
+Useful when run is defined as a config object before run.js is loaded, and you want to specify a function to run after the configuration's **deps** array have been loaded.

+**ready**: An function to pass to run.ready().
+Useful when run is defined as a config object before run.js is loaded, and you want to specify a run.ready callback to set as soon as run() is defined.

 # Page Load Event Support